-The Investor Appropriateness – Everything you need to know
+The Investor Appropriateness Test – Everything you need to know

 The investor appropriateness test consists of 10 questions which seek to ensure you understand the risks associated with the litigation funding investments and that these investments are right for your personal circumstances.